January 13th, 2011

 |Date:||January 13th, 2011 10:40 pm (UTC)|| |

 I always liked the way Jane handled troubleshooting devices that won't boot: "Sometimes you get corrosion build-up on the contacts which causes problems.
 Can I get you to unplug *all* the cables on the system, including the power cable and then plug them back in again to see if that improves the connection?"
 She said that the longer the pause, the more likely that the power cable had been unplugged.

-I always explained Rule #3
+I always explained Rule #3 as 'tech aura'.